Why Misusing Pesticides Can Lead to Bigger Problems

 This brings us to another major issue: reduced effectiveness.
 Think of it this way—if you’re trying to beat the heat with a fan that barely runs, how effective are you going to be at cooling down?
 Not very!
 The same goes for pesticides.

-When you don’t follow the guidelines—like applying them too early in the morning or mixing them with the wrong substances—the results can be lackluster.
 Here's the thing: it becomes a double whammy.
 Not only are you dealing with pests that resist your chemicals, but you’re also incurring extra costs from repeated applications.
 And don’t forget about the environmental implications.

 Finding Balance: Pesticide Application Best Practices